Skip to main content

 1. Go to SystemFeature Visibility.

-This example will look at Load Balancing settings for HTTP and HTTPS on hardware FortiGate-100E The initial basic configuration of which can be carried out according to instructions on how to configure firewalls.
-Cloud servers in the Selectel Cloud Platform are used as servers.
+This example will cover Load Balancing settings for HTTP and HTTPS on a hardware FortiGate-100E, whose initial basic configuration can be done following the firewall configuration instructions.
+The servers used are cloud servers in the Selectel Cloud Platform.

 FortiGate and the project in the Cloud platform are connected by a private network that uses a global router network to connect between regions and services, allowing dedicated servers and VMware-based servers in the Cloud to be installed behind the firewall as well.